Comcast/pipeclamp/README.md

 ### Example

 You can augment an existing Avro schema by including new tags that reference type-specific constraints.
-In the partial person schema below we'd like to ensure that first name values are kept between 2 and 30 characters in length:
+In the partial Person schema below we'd like to ensure that first name values are kept between 2 and 30 characters in length:

 ```json